NDPERS must approve all QDROs before being signed by the Court.

 - Your attorney should contact NDPERS to obtain a copy of the NDPERS QDRO Model prior to compiling a domestic relations order.

-- It is important to update your beneficiary designation, marital status and contact information.
-To make changes, log in to your PERSLink Member Self Service (MSS) account online or complete the Notice of Change.
+- It is important to update your beneficiary designation, address, and phone number.
+To make changes, log in to your PERSLink Member Self Service (MSS) account online or complete the forms below.